CameronCSS/CameronCSS/README.md

 In 2022 I started studying data tools and analytics.
 I learned a lot about SQL databases and presenting data to non-technical peers with Power BI and Tableau.

 During this time I also discovered a love for creating apps and useful tools.
-With my knowledge of databases and data structures it slowly led me towards software development with both Python and JavaScript.
+With my knowledge of databases and data structures it slowly led me towards deeper data development with both Python and JavaScript.
 <br>
 <br>
-Fast forward to 2024, and here I am, deeply engrossed in data and making useful Web apps.
+Fast forward to 2024, and here I am, deeply engrossed in digging through data and making useful Web apps.

+<h3>You need an Analyst who can take your Data to the next level.
+Thats where I come in.</h3>

 ----
 > [!IMPORTANT]